zyzoe/zoe-zhu/content/authors/admin/_index.md

 Nice to meet you! 你好～ ヾ(o´ω｀o)ﾉﾞ

 My name is Yi Zhu (朱易) and I go by Zoe.

+I am a Data Science Master candidate at Duke University graduating in May 2022.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.